harvard-dce/mh-opsworks/README.analytics.md

         }
     }
 ```
+* re: *instance_type*, anything from `t2.medium` to `m4.large` is sufficient for development.
+If you're planning
+to generate and query a large volume of user data during development, `m4.large` is recommended.
+For prod, or If you're doing any intensive bulk operations, `m4.xlarge` should be preferred.
 * For a list of settings and defaults for the `"elk"` custom config, see the
   `get_elk_info` [recipe helper](https://github.com/harvard-dce/mh-opsworks-recipes/blob/master/libraries/default.rb) method.
-  merged to show all the possible elk settings.
-* for existing clusters you may need to manually update your cluster's instance
+* for older existing clusters you may need to manually update your cluster's instance
   profile to add SQS access.
 You can find it by viewing any of your stack's
   instances in the ec2 console, then find the "IAM Role" in the instance
   description, click that, then "Edit Policy" and add `"sqs:*"` to the allowed